Window Terminology Guide for Homeowners

 Keyed Cylinder Lock A lock providing an exterior entry and locking convenience.

 Laminated Glass Glass composed of two sheets of glass fused together with a sheet of transparent plastic between the sheets.
-When broken laminated glass will generally not leave the opening.
+When broken, laminated glass will generally not leave the opening.
+See also Impact-Resistant Glass.

 Laminating A method of gluing strips of thin clear wood to the lengthwise surfaces of finger jointed material to provide the appearance of clear stock.